-Item Total No. Item Description Quantity Unit Price Tax (8.25%) Extended Price 1 Passenger Waiting Shelter with bench, Size: 5'D x 10'W x 8'H Up To 10 Cint Trice 14X (0:25 /V) Datemed Tite 2 Option: Passenger Waiting with bench, Shelter Size: 6'D x 12'W x 8'H Up To 10 3 Option: Passenger Waiting Shelter with bench, Size 5'D x 10'W x 8'H with 2'5" sidewall depth Up To 5 4 Option: Solar Power Lighting Up To 10 5 Option: Display Panel Up To 10 6 Option: Passenger Arm Rest Bar for Back and Sidewalls Up To 10 7 Total
+Item A Total No. Item Description Quantity Unit Price Tax (8.25%) Extended Price 1 Passenger Waiting Shelter with bench, Size: 5'D x 10'W x 8'H Up To 10 2 Option: Passenger Waiting with bench, Shelter Size: 6'D x 12'W x 8'H Up To 10 3 Option: Passenger Waiting Shelter with bench, Size 5'D x 10'W x 8'H with 2'5" sidewall depth Up To 5 4 Option: Solar Power Lighting Up To 10 5 Option: Display Panel Up To 10 6 Option: Passenger Arm Rest Bar for Back and Sidewalls Up To 10 7 Total

+8. Manufacturer/Model \\\\\

-8. Manufacturer/Model 9.
-Delivery: Materials will be delivered within calendar days after receipt of order.
+9. Delivery: Materials will be delivered within \\\\\ calendar days after receipt of order.

 10. Optional Quantities.
-District requests an option to purchase additional quantities of passenger waiting for two future fiscal years.
-District fiscal years begin July 1 st and end June 30 th .
-Pricing is requested on additional passenger waiting shelters in fiscal year 2007/2008 and up to 25 additional passenger waiting fiscal year 2008/2009.
+District requests an option to purchase additional quantities of passenger waiting shelters for two future fiscal years.
+District fiscal years begin July 1st and end June $30^{th}$ .
+Pricing is requested on up to 25 additional passenger waiting shelters in fiscal year 2007/2008 and up to 25 additional passenger waiting shelters in fiscal year 2008/2009.
 Orders would be placed once a year for the quantities indicated.
-Pricing on option purchases will be the quoted unit price on the bid sheet plus the annual percentage change of the Production for Commodities-Finished Goods.
-Contractor shall indicate acceptance or rejection of this pricing option year purchases.
-Check One: () I accept this pricing formula for option year purchases and offer the following option price for the pricing formula for option year purchases and offer the following option price for the fo up to 25 g shelters in n year cer's Price g formula for
+Pricing on option year purchases will be the quoted unit price on the bid sheet plus the annual percentage change of the Producer's Price Index for Commodities-Finished Goods.
+Contractor shall indicate acceptance or rejection of this pricing formula for option year purchases.